poppinss/dumper/README.md

 # @poppinss/dumper

-> Pretty print JavaScript data types in the terminal and the browser
+> Pretty print JavaScript data types and get ANSI or the HTML output

 <br />